Suspect identified in fatal Pennsylvania shooting of US marshal, authorities say

 Officials announced the identity of the man believed to have fatally shot a U.S. marshal and wounded a York City police officer early Thursday in Harrisburg, Pennsylvania.

 The U.S. attorney's office said Kevin Sturgis, 31, of Philadelphia, shot at law enforcement who arrived at the house to arrest a woman.
 Sturgis was wanted by authorities for not appearing for a gun charge sentencing and not appearing for a probation violation hearing, they said.
+He was also reportedly found guilty of rape as a minor, according to the York Daily Record.

 A Harrisburg police officer was also struck during the incident, but he was not wounded due to protective body armor, authorities said in a news conference.
 His name was not released.